zeroluck/docs/sources/admin-guide/configuration/index.md

 * _DNS Server:_ The address to the DNS Server goes in this field.

 * _Maximum Log Size:_ This option can be used to mitigate the space issues within the Gluu Server.
-The Gluu Server automatically zips any log file which is bigger than the defined value in this field.
+The Gluu Server automatically compresses any log file which is bigger than the defined value in this field.

 ## SMTP Server Configuration

 The Gluu Server can communicate to any SMTP server specified in these fields.
-All Gluu Server related informats *(cron daemon/logwatch/crash reports etc.)* can be pushed to the desired Gluu Server Administrator using this feature.
+All Gluu Server related informats *(cron daemon/logwatch/crash reports etc.)* can be pushed to the desired Gluu Server administrator using this feature.

 ![SMTP Server Configuration](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_config_smtp.png)

-* _SMTP Host:_ Name of the SMTP Host server.
+* _SMTP Host:_ Name of the SMTP host server.

-* _From Name:_ Name of the Gluu Server Administrator.
+* _From Name:_ Name of the Gluu Server administrator.

-* _From Email Address:_ Email Address of the Gluu Server Administrator.
+* _From Email Address:_ Email address of the Gluu Server administrator.

 * _Required Authentication:_ If the SMTP server requires authentication
 for every access, then please enable this option by ticking the